Linear Strands of Initial Ideals of Determinantal Facet Ideals

 \begin{remark} Let $\Delta$ be an $(n-1)$-pure closed simplicial complex.
 Then $\clique$ has no minimal nonfaces in cardinality $\geq n+1$, since any minimal nonface is in particular a $1$-nonface.
 This means that $\clique$ satisfies the hypotheses of Theorem $3.1$ of \cite{herzog2015linear}. \end{remark}

-The following theorem says that the Betti numbers of a DFI and its initial ideal coincide in the case that the associated clique complex has no $1$-nonfaces.
+The following theorem says that the Betti numbers in the linear strand of a DFI and its initial ideal coincide in the case that the associated clique complex has no $1$-nonfaces.
 Recall that in general, the Betti numbers of the initial ideal are merely an upper bound and it is quite rare to have equality throughout.

 \begin{theorem} Adopt notation and hypotheses as in Setup \ref{set:linearStrandSetup}.
 Assume that $\Delta$ is an $(n-1)$-pure simplicial complex with no $1$-nonfaces of cardinality $n+1$.
 Then for all $i \geq 1$,